florian6973/llm-reading-group/README.md

 To change the tokenizer, please comment/uncomment the line `from data_token import encode, decode` in data.py and adapt the vocabulary size in the GPTconfig.

+To change the inference algorithm, please choose to uncomment one line amond 21-23 of `eval.py`.

 To run the annotated transformer code, please make sure to install the dependencies.
 To avoid using an old Pytorch version, I edited the `requirements.txt` to specify a recent working setup.
 There is also a bug with the data loader in the original code, you may need to force uncompression with `tar -xvf mmt16_task1_[train,val,test].tar.gz` and then delete the archive files from the `datasets` subfolder which was automatically created.

 ## Session 03 (09-30-2024): BERT